 The Renewable Energy industry is growing rapidly and it is important to have knowledge of the latest developments in order to remain at the cutting edge of the industry.
 Watching and reading the news is a great way to keep up with major changes in the Renewable Energy industry, and Google Alerts make it easy to receive updates on specific topics, such as Solar Photovoltaics or Wind Power.
 Expert knowledge is invaluable during projects, interviews and pitches, and identifies you as proficient in the field.

 Academic journals and websites offer an in-depth technical perspective of developments in the Renewable Energy sector.
 You are advised to read technical articles, whether you are entering the industry or an established professional.
 The Energy Learning Journal is a free resource which collates articles from a wide variety of Renewable Energy academics, providing an important overview of opportunities and technological innovations to aid your career development.
-The Energy Learning Journal is published in parallel with the printed United Nations UNEP-EEC-CSG International Special Issue, consisting of research articles written by the important academics who are working with EEC in the Renewable Energy Industry.
-For example, some of the latest research presented for EEC by experts from Imperial College London covers the most recent developments in Compressed air energy storage.
+The Energy Learning Journal is published in parallel with the printed United Nations UNEP-EEC-CSG International Special Issue, consisting of research articles written by the important academics who are working with the Institute in the Renewable Energy Industry.
+For example, some of the latest research presented for the Institute by experts from Imperial College London covers the most recent developments in Compressed air energy storage.

 You must have the latest technical knowledge in order to succeed in the Renewable Energy industry.
 Training can be difficult for individuals to access due to their busy schedules and inability to leave their jobs for a significant period of time.
 Therefore, short courses which take place over 1 or 2 days can be an ideal way to improve your renewable energy technical knowledge, without getting in the way of your schedule.